wesdollar/golflogin/README.md

 &nbsp;

 &copy; 2020 Wes Dollar.
 All Rights Reserved.
+No portion of this code may be used without prior permission.